"The most important issues facing America

 Neither is it our

-economy.
+Economy.
 The most important issue

-America faces today is our
+in America today is our rebellion against God (see

-rebellion against God, and the continuing fight over pro-life issue
+America In Decline, and the continuing fight over pro-life issue

 s are one of the